ParallelMaths/parallel/pages/8-05-freezing-sports.md

 *	But it is better to tackle each Parallelogram in one go.
 * Complete by 7pm Sunday if your whole class is doing Parallelograms.
 *	Return after 7pm on Sunday to find your score, answers and explanations.
-*	Make sure you complete every challenge and hit the SUBMIT button.

-__IMPORTANT__ – you will get points for every correct answer, but you will lose points if you need to use the hints.

 __IMPORTANT__ – it does not really matter what score you get, the main thing is that you think hard about the problems... and then learn where you went wrong